 Appellant's naturalization came to the attention of United States authorities in the spring of 1986 when he applied at the Embassy in Canberra for a non-immigrant visa to travel to the United States.
-On March 5, 1986 appellant completed a form titled "Information for Determining U.S. Citizenship."
+On March 5, 1986 appellant completed a form titled "Information for Determining U.S. Citizensnip."
 Thereafter a consular officer executed a certificate of loss of nationality in appellant's name.
-4/ The officer certified that appellant acquired United States nationality by birth therein; that he obtained naturalization in Australia upon his own application; and thereby expatriated himself under provisions of section 349(a)(l) the of Immigration and Nationality Act.
-In forwarding certificate to the the Department, the Embassy reported simply that:
+4/ The officer certified that appellant acquired United States nationality by birth therein; that he optained naturalization in Australia upon his own "application; and thereby expatriated himself under the provisions of section 349(a)(1) of the Immigration and Nationality Act.
+In forwarding the certificate to the Department, the Embassy reported simply that:

-In his application for a passport he acknowledged that he had served in the Israeli armed forces.
-Nonetheless, the Embassy determined that he had not performed an expatriative act and therefore he was eligible to receive a passport with full validity.
+^{3/} In his application for a passport he acknowledged that he had served in the Israeli armed forces.
+Nonetheless, the Embassy determined that he had not performed an expatriative act and therefore he was eliqible to receive a passport with full validity.
 See his application which bears this notation: "Served by conscription without intent to transfer allegiance.
+Opinion dated 3-3-72."

-Herewith Loss of Nationality Case for Whomas, 2 who was naturalized as an Australian on February 19, 1979.

-Subject applied for NIV to visit U.S. at which time he completed quesionnaire [sic] 'Information for Determining U.S. Citizenship'.
+Herewith Loss of Nationality Case for H , Z who was naturalized as an Australian on February 19, 1979.
+Subject applied for NIV to visit U.S. at which time he completed quesionnaire [sic1 'Information for Determining U.S. Citizenship'.
 Case is herewith forwarded to you for action.

 The Department approved the certificate on May 28, 1986, approval being an administrative determination of loss of nationality from which a timely and properly filed appeal may be taken to the Board of Appellate Review.
-In a telegram to the Embassy tile Department spelled out the considerations that in its view supported a conclusion that appellant expatriated himself:
+In a telegram to the Embassy the Department spelled out the considerations that in its view supported a conclusion that appellant expatriated himself:

-has claimed economic duress and did not sign the statement of voluntary relinquishment of U.S. citizenship.
+...Mr.
+H has claimed economic duress and did not sign the statement of voluntary relinquishment of U.S. citizenship.
 The courts have generally ruled that